hsk81/calaganne/2016-07-30/TypeScript: @trace/README.md

 ## Decorating `static` methods

-Another point, which is worth of mentioning, is the fact that `static` methods can be traced as well:
+Another point, which is worth of mentioning, is the fact that `static` methods can automatically (or manually via `@traceable(true)`) be traced as well:
 ```
 @trace
 class App {